cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 our priority to remain a welcoming community to victims as well as groups subjected to systemic marginalization or underrepresentation.

-If you have questions, please feel free to contact a ${project_name} lead directly.
+If you have questions, please feel free to contact a new_cxx_project lead directly.

 (conduct-team)=
 ## Conduct team